The precision of parameter estimation for dephasing model under squeezed reservoir: Quantum Fisher information

 \section{Quantum Fisher information}

 To begin with, we would like to give a brief introduction about the quantum Fisher information (QFI).
-For the quantum state $\rho_{\xi}$, the QFI of the estimated parameter $\xi$ is given by
+For the quantum state $\rho_{\phi}$, the QFI of the estimated parameter $\phi$ is given by

-where the symmetric logarithmic derivative $L_{\xi}$ is defined by $ 2\partial_{\xi}\rho_{\xi}=L_{\xi}\rho_{\xi}+\rho_{\xi}L_{\xi}$.
-Considering the eigenvalues $\lambda _{i}$ of the quantum state $\rho_{\xi}$ and the corresponding eigenvectors $ \left\vert \varphi _{i}\right\rangle$, the QFI can be explicitly given as \cite{ZhangYM13,MaJ11}
+where the symmetric logarithmic derivative $L_{\phi}$ is defined by $ 2\partial_{\phi}\rho_{\phi}=L_{\phi}\rho_{\phi}+\rho_{\phi}L_{\phi}$.
+Considering the eigenvalues $\lambda _{i}$ of the quantum state $\rho_{\phi}$ and the corresponding eigenvectors $ \left\vert \varphi _{i}\right\rangle$, the QFI can be explicitly given as \cite{ZhangYM13,MaJ11}

-with $\vert\partial_{\xi}\varphi\rangle$ denoting the partial derivative $ \partial\vert\varphi\rangle/\partial{\xi}$.
-For pure state $\vert\varphi\rangle$, the QFI can be given by a more simple expression $\mathcal{F}_{\xi }=4(\left\langle \partial _{\xi }\varphi |\partial _{\xi }\varphi\right\rangle -\left\vert \left\langle \partial _{\xi }\varphi |\varphi\right\rangle \right\vert ^{2})$.
+with $\vert\partial_{\phi}\varphi\rangle$ denoting the partial derivative $ \partial\vert\varphi\rangle/\partial{\phi}$.
+For pure state $\vert\varphi\rangle$, the QFI can be given by a more simple expression $\mathcal{F}_{\phi }=4(\left\langle \partial _{\phi }\varphi |\partial _{\phi }\varphi\right\rangle -\left\vert \left\langle \partial _{\phi }\varphi |\varphi\right\rangle \right\vert ^{2})$.

-Based on the QFI and the quantum Cram\'{e}r-Rao inequality, one can find that the precision $\delta$ of the parameter $\xi$ can be expressed as \cite{Helstrom76,Braunstein94}
+Based on the QFI and the quantum Cram\'{e}r-Rao inequality, one can find that the precision $\delta$ of the parameter $\phi$ can be expressed as \cite{Helstrom76,Braunstein94}

-where $ \nu$ is the time of the experiments.
-So the larger value of the QFI implies the higher sensitivity of the estimated parameter $\xi$.
+where $ \nu$ is the number of repeated experiments.
+So the larger value of the QFI implies the higher sensitivity of the estimated parameter $\phi$.
 This shows the importance of the QFI in parameter estimation.